 Yes, in almost all cases you can.
 The only requirement for the courses is the positive completion of the StEOP.
 Exceptions to this are Linear Algebra 1, Analysis 1 and Mathematical Programming in the BSc, as these courses also take place in the first semester, directly after the StEOP, and therefore do not need successful completion of the StEOP.
 From the second semester onwards, however, all examinations and excercises/seminars/etc. can be taken at any time as long as you passed the StEOP.

 It is possible to have credits earned outside of your degree programme at the University of Vienna recognised for that degree programme.
 This includes, for example, academic achievements or internships.
 Please note that credits earned before the start of your studies must be recognised within the first year of your studies (first two semesters)!
-You can find more detailed information on credit transfer for mathematics degree programmes on the
+You can find more detailed information on credit transfer for mathematics degree programmes on the SSCâs website and general information on the University of Viennaâs website.
+For credits in other degree programmes, information can usually be found on the website of the corresponding SSC.
+For (free) legal advice regarding recognition, the Bipol of the Austrian Studentsâ Union at the University of Vienna (ĂH Uni Wien) is a good place to go.

 If you would rather do a different degree programme than the one you have chosen, this is not really a problem.
 The University of Vienna allows you to change degree programmes as often as you like and also to do several programmes at the same time.
 However, problems can arise with the family allowance (Familienbeihilfe) if you change programmes several times.
 If you recieve Familienbeihilfe, you may change degree programmes no more than two times.
 The change must also take place before the third semester, otherwise the Familienbeihilfe will be cancelled for the number of additional semesters studied.
-You can find more detailed information on changing your degree programme on the

 I want to study more than one thing at the same time - is that possible?
-University of Vienna's website on additional studies.
-The SSC can help you if you are unsure or have questions about credit transfers.

 In principle, it is possible to enrol on as many degree programmes at the University of Vienna as you wish.
 For that, you only need to enrol for the second degree programme you want.
-You can find admission and detailed information on the
+You can find admission and detailed information on the University of Viennaâs website.
+The SSC can help you if you are unsure or have questions about credit transfers.

 Resources of and places around the university - books, software, study locations, sports, ...

-Where do I find books?
-What is u:search and what is u:access? u:search.
+In most cases, you can find books that you need for a course on u:search.
 After searching, you will see either a link to online access or a list of locations where the book is available for borrowing in the book entry.
 U:access is a tool of the Vienna University Library that allows you to access licensed electronic resources such as e-books free of charge.
 Unfortunately, it does not work for every publisher, but if in doubt, just give it a try.

 Where can i get software?
 Where can i get a free version of Microsoft 365?
-University of Vienna's software portal.
-Other software can be purchased there, too.

 The University of Vienna provides a freee Microsoft 365 license for students.
-This license is available via the
+This license is available via the University of Viennaâs software portal.
+Other software can be purchased there, too.

 What are computer rooms (PC-RĂ€ume) and where can I find them?